API¶

 - Series {col_name: weight}

-(prices)[source]¶ Calculates the performance statistics given an object.
-The object should be a Series of prices.
+- Calculates the performance statistics given an object.
+The object should be a Series of prices. - A PerformanceStats object will be returned containing all the stats. - Args:

 - prices (Series): Series of prices

-If rf is non-zero, you must specify nperiods.
-In this case, rf is assumed to be expressed in yearly (annualized) terms.
+- Calculates the Sharpe ratio (see Sharpe vs. Sortino). - If rf is non-zero and a float, you must specify nperiods.
+In this case, rf is assumed to be expressed in yearly (annualized) terms. - Args:

 - returns (Series, DataFrame): Input return series

-- rf (float): Risk-free rate expressed as a yearly (annualized) return
+- rf (float, Series): Risk-free rate expressed as a yearly (annualized) return or return series

 - nperiods (int): Frequency of returns (252 for daily, 12 for monthly,